**Updated July 1st, 2018**

 500px has recognized that Marketplace hasn’t performed as well in the stock photography space as hoped.
 As a result, we had to choose between investing resources in building on and further promoting 500px Marketplace, or considering a distribution-only model for 500px, a revenue model that has been growing in recent years.
 With significant brand loyalty, great customer bases, and very positive momentum as they continue to expand their reach within the stock photography industry, both Getty Images and VCG are the obvious choice to represent 500px exclusively, worldwide.

-500px Marketplace will continue to operate until June 30th, 2018, as we transition licensable 500px images from 500px Marketplace to Getty Images and VCG.
+500px Marketplace closed on June 30th, 2018, and we have begun to transition licensable 500px images from 500px Marketplace to Getty Images and VCG.

 How is distribution different than 500px Marketplace direct sales?